 The solo 'cello suites of J.S.
 Bach are so well known and often played by guitarists that I thought it would be worthwhile to do an analysis of the Prelude to 'Cello Suite No. 1, BWV 1007.
-I include two versions in the pdf's below; the original 'cello version in G major in bass clef as well as a transposed version for guitar in D major placed into the treble clef for ease of reading.
+I include two versions in the pdf's above; the original 'cello version in G major in bass clef as well as a transposed version for guitar in D major placed into the treble clef for ease of reading.
 Nothing has been added in the way of extra bass notes.
 I used the original 'cello version as it appears in the Neue Bach-Ausgabe.

 The analysis uses two staves.
 The upper is the actual music and the lower is the reduction analysis in which the music is reduced to show the underlying voice-leading and harmonic structure similar to what Heinrich Schenker would do.
 I included some bass notes in the reduction staff which I believe are there by implication only.
 You can let me know whether you agree or disagree with these choices.

 I will refer to the D major version in the following discussion.
 My apologies to the cellists.

 This Prelude consists of two sections: Part 1 (mm.
 1-22) and Part 2 (mm.
 22-42).